kostasmanionis/knowledge/web-performance.md

 ## Tools

+[Google H2 auto push](https://github.com/google/node-h2-auto-push) - This project is for automating server push and getting rid of the need for manual configurations from service developers.
+It is meant as a helper library for building middlewares for various Node.js web servers, such as Express, fastify, etc.

 #### Blackhole servers

 A blackhole server can be used to route third party traffic through an endpoint that effectively makes requests disappear, recreating the effects of a complete outage.
 72.66.115.13 provided by webpagetest

 > Because these types of assets block rendering, the browser will not paint anything to the screen until they have been downloaded \(and executed/parsed\).
-If the service that provides the file is offline, then that’s a lot of time that the browser has to spend\_trying\_to access the file, and during that period the user is left potentially looking at a blank screen.
+If the service that provides the file is offline, then that’s a lot of time that the browser has to spend_trying_to access the file, and during that period the user is left potentially looking at a blank screen.
 After a certain period has elapsed, the browser will eventually timeout and display the page without the asset\(s\) in question.
 How long is that certain period of time?
 >
 > It’s**1 minute and 20 seconds.**
 >